micro-ROS/micro-ROS-demos/README.md

  ~/ros2_ws/install/int32_publisher/lib/int32_publisher/./int32_publisher
 ```

-You may prefert to run the publisher in background and discatr all output in order still using the terminal for the next step.
+You may prefer to run the publisher in background and discard all outputs in order still using the terminal for the next step.

 ```bash
  ~/ros2_ws/install/int32_publisher/lib/int32_publisher/./int32_publisher > /dev/null &